TanStack/query/docs/react/guides/queries.md

 Background refetches and stale-while-revalidate logic make all combinations for `status` and `fetchStatus` possible.
 For example:

 - a query in `success` status will usually be in `idle` fetchStatus, but it could also be in `fetching` if a background refetch is happening.
-- a query that mounts and has no data will usually be in `loading` status and `fetching` fetchStatus, but it could also be `paused` if there is no network connection.
+- a query that mounts and has no data will usually be in `pending` status and `fetching` fetchStatus, but it could also be `paused` if there is no network connection.

-So keep in mind that a query can be in `loading` state without actually fetching data.
+So keep in mind that a query can be in `pending` state without actually fetching data.
 As a rule of thumb:

 - The `status` gives information about the `data`: Do we have any or not?
 - The `fetchStatus` gives information about the `queryFn`: Is it running or not?